drfleming0227/Redfish-Tools/README.md

 # Redfish-Tools

 Public repository of tools released by the Scalable Platforms Management Forum (SPMF) of the DMTF.
 For Redfish developer information, see [DMTF](https://redfish.dmtf.org/ "https://redfish.dmtf.org/").

+To use any of the tools in this repository, you must:

+1. Clone the `Redfish-Tools` repository:

+    ```
+    git clone git@github.com:DMTF/Redfish-Tools.git
+    git remote add upstream git@github.com:DMTF/Redfish-Tools.git
+    ```